top of page

 Ecology:

 Ohio spiderwort only produces pollen, no nectar.
-Since it blooms early and long, from May to July, it supports the nest provisioning with abundant pollen for bees of all sizes, especially for bumble bees.
+Since it blooms early and throughout the summer( from May to July), it supports nest provisioning with abundant pollen for bees of all sizes, especially bumble bees.

 Growing conditions: